mavryk-network/mavryk-protocol/docs/boreas/glossary.rst

 _`Burn`
     To ensure responsible use of the storage space on the public blockchain, there are some costs charged to users for consuming storage.
-These costs are burnt (i.e., the amount of tez is destroyed).
+These costs are burnt (i.e., the amount of mav is destroyed).
 For example, a per-byte storage cost is burnt for increasing the storage space of a smart contract; a fixed amount is burnt for allocating a new contract (which consumes space by storing its address on the blockchain).